 Some clergy tell me that the idea works a treat, but they prefer to work it on a weekly diary basis rather than a daily basis.
 Fine - find what suits you best.

-For further detail on this idea, see Training Notes TN23, How to do 'To Do' lists, on the website for a quick outline and Article A51, The 'To Do Diary' guide, for a detailed explanation of how to use this simple tool.
+For further detail on this idea, see Training Notes TN23, How to do 'To Do' lists for an outline or, for fuller detail, Article A51, The 'To Do Diary' guide, on the website.